MehtaAlo/Mag7/README.md

-# 🧠 Mag7 – Real-Time Stock Analytics Dashboard
+# Mag7 – Real-Time Stock Analytics Dashboard

-Mag7 is a full-stack FinTech analytics platform providing real-time insights, market sentiment, and data visualization for the Magnificent Seven — Apple, Microsoft, Alphabet, Amazon, Meta, Nvidia, and Tesla.
-The project combines live APIs, interactive charts, and educational finance tools to help users visualize trends, compare performance, and make smarter investment decisions.
+Mag7 is a bloomberg-inspired FinTech analytics platform delivering real-time insights for the “Magnificent Seven” tech stocks — Apple (AAPL), Microsoft (MSFT), Alphabet (GOOGL), Amazon (AMZN), Meta(META), Nvidia (NVDA), and Tesla (TSLA).
+Integrated Alpha Vantage APIs with client-side JavaScript and Chart.js to render dynamic per-stock live market data visualizations including trading volume, 52-week high & forward PE ratios.

-🌍 Live Demo
+Live Demo

 🔗 Visit the site: Mag7 Dashboard

 https://github.com/MehtaAlo/Mag7

-🚀 Features
+Features:

-📊 Real-Time Stock Data
+Real-Time Stock Data

-Fetches live stock prices and analytics from APIs like Yahoo Finance, Alpha Vantage, or Finnhub.
+Mag7 is designed to bring clarity to the chaos of financial markets.
+Its designed to help users track performance of the 7 most influential stocks listed on NASDAQ, found in almost everyone's portfolio, including high-profile mutual funds to low-risk ETFs to daytraders to beginner-investors, its a service applicable to all.
+The trends across the Magnificent 7 — Apple, Amazon, Alphabet, Meta, Microsoft, Nvidia, and Tesla impact the entirety of the market directly, making it essential to keep up with them.
+From constantly switching tabs to keep up to real-time Stock Price updates delivered at a single click, our bloomberg-inspired platform Mag7 is crafted to help investors make faster, smarter, and more confident decisions with market data available at a moments notice on the same interface.
+No more switching between 7 different tabs, Mag7 has you covered.

 Updates automatically using asynchronous API calls for real-time visualization.

-📰 Market News Feed
+Market News Feed

-Displays real-time news headlines and market sentiment from trusted sources (e.g., Google Finance, NewsAPI).
+Displays real-time news headlines and market sentiment from Alpha Vantage Finance API(API key not included in code for security reasons).

-Merges live data with sentiment indicators to highlight trending events per stock.

-💹 Interactive Visualizations
+Interactive Visualizations

-Built using Chart.js / D3.js, showing stock trends, moving averages, and performance comparisons.
+Built using Chart.js showing stock trends in real-time.

 Users can hover, zoom, and explore visual insights interactively.

-🧠 Educational Insights
+Educational Insights

-Each stock card includes contextual learning—explaining what impacts its price, sector growth, and market drivers.
+Each stock card includes a descriptor outlining the Modus Operandi of the company, its real-time stock price, and a chart showcasing recent trends.

 Ideal for beginners looking to understand financial analytics through visualization.

-⚙️ Backend Functionality (Planned)
+Backend Functionality (Planned):

-Python Flask or Node.js backend to manage API calls securely, cache responses, and handle heavy data traffic.
+Node.js backend to manage API calls securely.

-MongoDB or PostgreSQL integration to store historical performance data for trend comparison.

-🖼️ Preview
+Preview of featured companies shown below:
 Company
 Apple (AAPL)